Chart Color Schemes

 Spotswood's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-This compares to the national average of 55.7%.
-Mental health issues and asthma were found to be the most common medical conditions in the area, affecting 8.0% and 6.7% of residents respectively.
-A total of 73.8% of residents declared themselves completely clear of medical ailments, compared to Greater Melbourne's 72.6%.
-Working-age residents show low chronic condition prevalence.
-The area has 13.2% of residents aged 65 and over (431 people), lower than Greater Melbourne's 15.1%.
-Health outcomes among seniors are particularly strong, broadly in line with the general population nationally.
+The most common medical conditions are mental health issues affecting 8.0% of residents and asthma impacting 6.7%.
+A total of 73.8% of residents declare themselves completely clear of medical ailments, compared to Greater Melbourne's 72.6%.
+Working-age residents have low chronic condition prevalence.
+Spotswood has 13.0% of residents aged 65 and over (425 people), lower than Greater Melbourne's 15.1%.
+Health outcomes among seniors are particularly strong, in line with the general population nationally.

 Frequently Asked Questions - Health